ReanFernandes/NOC-project/Code/README.md

 This code was partially based in the direct_multiple_shooting.m and direct_collocation.m example from CasADi.

-We would like to thank Florian Messerer and Prof. Dr. Moritz Diehl for the supervision in this project.
+We would like to thank Florian Messerer, Andrea Ghezzi and Prof. Dr. Moritz Diehl for the supervision in this project.